vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 <details><summary>Click to expand or collapse answer</summary></p>
 For practical reasons the app version supports the iPhone and iPad.
 But there are plenty of other target groups.
-So a so-called "web version" is in development.
+So there is also a so-called "web version" of this app.
 You view it in your browser (Chrome, Edge, Safari...) and it thus covers both PC/Mac users and all brands of smartphones.
 That web version consists of HTML pages that can be added to an existing website (e.g. Wordpress).</p>

 The software for the web version is called "Photo Club Hub HTML" (en) or "Fotoclub Hub HTML" (nl).
-With it a website administrator can automatically create pages from the _same_ data files that are used for the "Fotoclub Hub" app.
+With it a website administrator can automatically create pages from the _same_ data files that are used for the "Photo Club Hub" app.
 [Here](http://www.vdhamer.com/fgDeGender/) is an early test version of such a generated mini-site.
 This avoids double work when maintaining both app and website.
 Photo Club Hub HTML thus generates a member list with links to the portfolios of the club members.